ruggeri/tech-notes/randos/automotive/engines/02b-flat-twin.md

 - Ultimately, to make really high HP without having a crazy huge engine, you need to reach high revs.
 And this is going to be easier to achieve with more cylinders.
+  - I think that BMW flat twins are fairly oversquare because they can't have long strokes because the cylinders would stick out too much.
 - BMWs flat twins are big (about 1200cc) and have high torque numbers down low.
 But they're heavy, maybe not that maneuverable, presumably expensive to maintain.